thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 There are two obvious ways to proceed:

-* Continue without making the strategies `ActiveRecord::Base` subclasses.
+* Continue without making the strategies `ApplicationRecord` subclasses.
 Keep the association for multiple choice questions and the minimum and maximum for scale questions on the `Question` class, and use that data from the strategy.
   This will result in [divergent change](#divergent-change) and probably a [large class](#large-class) on `Question`, as every change in the data required for new or existing strategies will require new behavior on `Question`.
-* Convert the strategies to `ActiveRecord::Base` subclasses.
+* Convert the strategies to `ApplicationRecord` subclasses.
 Move the association and state specific to strategies to those classes.
 This involves creating a table for each strategy and adding a polymorphic association to `Question.` This will avoid polluting the `Question` class with future